 Some exceptions apply.
 For instance, you may still be eligible for benefits if you refuse an offer to telework because:

 I can make more money collecting unemployment benefits than I can returning to work.
-Can I refuse an offer to return to work because I will earn less and remain eligible for benefits?
+Can I refuse an offer to return to work, because I will earn less from working, and remain eligible for benefits?

 What if I disagree with the decision that is made about my benefits?